powsybl/powsybl.github.io/docs/tutorials/afs/afs.md

 ---

-In this tutorial you'll learn how to use AFS APIs, in a java application and in a groovy script then you'll learn how to use a remote AFS server.
+In this tutorial you'll learn how to use the AFS APIs, in a java application and in a groovy script.
+Then, you'll learn how to use a remote AFS server.

 # Using AFS in your java application